jebrii/jshortcuts/README.txt

 ----------------------------------------------------

-After you edit your bash profile, make certain to run "source ~/.bash_profile" to make certain the aliases are committed
+After you edit your bash profile, make certain to run "source ~/.bash_profile" to make certain the aliases are committed.

+Be certain to check out the resources/.jshor_config file and set up defaults specific to your environment.

 As of the authorship of this readme, the directory structure is as follows: